Express

 Implementing JWT Authentication in Express

-To implement JWT authentication in your Express application, you need to install the jsonwebtoken package.
-This package will help you generate and verify tokens.
+To implement JWT authentication in your Express application, you'll need to use the jsonwebtoken package for signing and verifying tokens.
+Below is a basic example of setting up JWT authentication.

 Conclusion